 End Rhyme Examples and Activities

+What is an end rhyme?
 End rhyme is when two words at the end of separate verses rhyme.
 In particular, the final syllable of each of those two words is what makes those verses rhyme.
-Some people also refer to end rhymes as “tail rhymes.”
+Some people also refer to end rhymes as โtail rhymes.โ

-It’s important to note that end rhymes do not need to occur in consecutive lines.
+Itโs important to note that end rhymes do not need to occur in consecutive lines.
 This means those lines do not need to be placed exactly one after the other.

-When we encounter poetry, even in lyric form, it’s true that writers implement end rhymes quite frequently.
+When we encounter poetry, even in lyric form, itโs true that writers implement end rhymes quite frequently.
 End rhymes provide a beat and rhythm to a poem that makes poetry unique.

 Using end rhyme effectively is an important part of understanding syllables and sounds.
 As learners integrate end rhymes in original poetry, they will have to use critical and creative thinking skills in order to determine which words rhyme best.